-NSF receives approximately 33,000 proposals each year for research, education and training projects, of which approximately 10,000 are funded.
-In addition, the Foundation receives several thousand applications for graduate and post-doctoral fellowships.
-NSF grants typically are awarded to universities, colleges, academic consortia, non-profit organizations and small businesses.
+NSF receives approximately 40,000 proposals each year for research, education and training projects, of which approximately 11,000 are funded.
+In addition, the Foundation receives several thousand applications for graduate and postdoctoral fellowships.
 The agency operates no laboratories itself but does support National Research Centers, user facilities, certain oceanographic vessels and Antarctic research stations.
 The Foundation also supports cooperative research between universities and industry, US participation in international scientific and engineering efforts, and educational activities at every academic level.

 NSF is structured much like a university, with grants-funding divisions for the various disciplines and fields of science and engineering and for science, math, engineering and technology education.
 NSF also uses a variety of management mechanisms to coordinate research in areas that cross traditional disciplinary boundaries.
-The Foundation is helped by advisors from the scientific and engineering communities who serve on formal committees or as ad hoc reviewers of proposals.
+The Foundation is assisted by advisors from the scientific and engineering communities who serve on formal committees or as ad hoc reviewers of proposals.
 This advisory system, which focuses on both program directions and specific proposals, involves approximately 50,000 scientists and engineers each year.
 NSF staff members who are experts in a certain field or area make award recommendations; proposers get unattributed verbatim copies of peer reviews.